Front crawl: Training drills

 A variation of front crawl often used in training involves only one arm moving at any one time, while the other arm rests and is stretched out at the front.
 This style is called a "catch up" stroke because the moving hand touches, or "catches up" to the stationary one before the stationary hand begins its motion.
 Catch up requires more strength for swimming because the hand is beginning the pull from a stationary position rather than a dynamic one.
 This style is slower than the regular front crawl and is rarely used competitively; however, it is often used for training purposes by swimmers, as it increases the body's awareness of being streamlined in the water.
 Total Immersion is a similar technique.

 The side swimming, or six kicks per stroke, variation is used in training to improve swimmers' balance and rotation and help them learn to breathe on both sides.
 Swimmers stretch one arm out in front of their bodies, and one on their sides.
 They then kick for six counts and then take a stroke to switch sides and continue alternating with six kicks in between.

 Another training variation involves swimming with clenched fists, which forces swimmers to use more forearm strength to propel themselves forward.

 An additional training drill, similar to a single-arm training drill as described above, this drill entails the swimmer with one or both arms along their sides, swimming without arms, or with one.
-The swimmer travels up with arms along their sides, rotating to breath bi-laterally.
+The swimmer travels up with arms along their sides, rotating to breathe bi-laterally.
 A variation on this is swimming with one arm along their side and one arm performing the arm action.
 At the end of the length, the swimmer swaps sides.
-This drill supports rotation and breathing, singe arm training, and streamlining in front crawl.
+This drill supports rotation and breathing, single arm training, and streamlining in front crawl.